 Since finishing up her practicum and capstone presentation, Hlus has begun a position at Ram River Environmental Consultants in Vermilion.

 When considering which presenter would be the recipient of the ECO Canada Student Impact Award, Dr. Nadorozny considered the presenters’ commitment to academic excellence as an emerging environmental professional.

 - Keeley Bromling for her project Surface Water Management for SAGD Facilities with host agency Husky Energy

 - Quinn Waterfield for his project Comparing Field Screening Methods in Phase 2 ESAS: Soil Salinity Data with host agency Ram River Environmental Consultants

 - Cayden Spady for his project Feasibility of Calcium Applications to Improve Soil Quality for Solonetzic Soils – A Case Study In Central Alberta with host agency Hemisphere Land & Resource Consulting Ltd.

 Thank you to the other host agencies, Wood Environment and Infrastructure Solutions and Alberta Environment and Parks, and congratulations to all our BASEM students on completing your capstone presentations.

-Photos: (Top) Hlus completing a grassland site assessments 2.
+Photos from the top: 1.
+Hlus completing a grassland site assessments 2.
 Hlus on a site assessment in her third year of studies.
 3. Hlus presents her capstone remotely.
-4. Hlus and her family (left-right) Laramie Hlus (Class of 2014), Leanne Hlus (Class of 1986), Bailey Hlus (Class of 2016), Darrel Hlus (Class of 1987)and Quinn (Class of 2018 & 2020).
+4. Hlus and her family (left-right) Laramie (Class of 2014), Leanne (Class of 1986), Bailey (Class of 2016), Darrel (Class of 1987) and Quinn (Class of 2018 & 2020).
 5. Hlus barrel racing.
 She was a member of the rodeo team during her first two years at Lakeland.